-Shelly Skinner (She/Her) is an activist, educator, change-maker and social entrepreneur.
+Shelly (she/her) is an activist, educator, change-maker and social entrepreneur.
 With her lived experience of poverty, racism, domestic and sexual violence and homophobia, she carries a story of inspirational perseverance, resilience and dedication to the betterment of her community.

 Shelly is also an Ambassador for the International Day of Pink, an organization dedicated to fighting for equality and acceptance for the 2SLGBTQIA community and has established herself as a sought-after leader whose influence resonates across Ontario and beyond.

-Carly studied at the University of Manitoba and York University, focusing on the power relations that work to oppress racialized people.
-Carly serves as the Executive of Equity and Inclusion for Willow Youth Network.
+Ryan (she/her) studied at the University of Manitoba and York University, focusing on the power relations that work to oppress racialized people.
+Ryan serves as the Executive of Equity and Inclusion for Willow Youth Network.
 She is a passionate advocate for issues of diversity, equity and inclusion.

 / Equity, Diversity, and Inclusion Analyst